 One scoop each of chocolate, strawberry, and vanilla ice cream on a split banana with a garnish of three different syrups, chopped nuts, whipped cream, and the essential red maraschino cherry with its stem.

 Over the years, splits became more elaborate.
-In the old fashioned banana split recipes above, you will find some very fancy and creative versions such as the Lobster Delight.
+You will find some very fancy creations among the old fashioned banana split recipes above, such as the Lobster Delight.

 The use of other fruits aside from bananas in splits, notably cantaloupes, was introduced in the later 1900s.